rsyslog/rsyslog/source/configuration/modules/imfile.rst

   reason to enable "polling" mode and later versions will most probably remove it.

+  Note: if a legacy "$ModLoad" statement is used, the default is *polling*.
+  This default was kept to prevent problems with old configurations.
+It might change in the future.

 .. index::
    single: imfile; readtimeout
 .. function:: readTimeout [seconds]